 This can be a challenge if the service provider lacks a historical record of meeting these metrics.
 If not, establish initial baselines.
 Then readjust them at a future date.
-Also, include built-in realistic tolerance levels.
+Also, it include built-in realistic tolerance levels.

 This is key.
 The factors affecting the metrics must be under the service provider’s control.
 Otherwise, the metrics just cause unnecessary problems.

 Make sure metrics are double-sided where necessary.
 If the provider’s ability to do something depends on you, have a metric that measures your performance.
 And avoid choosing metrics that dictate how service providers do their jobs.

 These five rules help you choose the right outsourcing metrics.
 They’ll form the basis of developing an effective SLA—one that helps you forge a partnership with your call center services provider, set project expectations, and accurately assess performance.